ArtifactDB/chihaya/README.md

 - [Sparse matrices](https://ltla.github.io/chihaya/sparse__matrix_8hpp.html)
 - [External arrays](https://ltla.github.io/chihaya/external_8hpp.html)

+Any number of other arbitrary objects may be stored in the same HDF5 file, as long as these are outside of the group corresponding to the delayed object.

+## Code snippets

-A delayed object in a file can be validated by calling the [`validate`](https://ltla.github.io/chihaya/validate_8hpp.html) function:
+In C++, a delayed object in a file can be validated by calling the [`validate`](https://ltla.github.io/chihaya/validate_8hpp.html) function:

 ```cpp
 #include "chihaya/chihaya.hpp"